Skip to section

 Don’t expect to have a value proposition.
 Don’t expect a career narrative that connects the dots of your career in a way that ‘makes sense’ to recruiters and hiring managers.

 That being said, this is not a terrible option if you have a strong network that you’ll be leaning on – heavily – to get your foot in the door.

 It is also a reasonable option if you’ve had a spectacular AND relatively uncomplicated career.
-By ‘spectacular’ I mean exactly that – you’re in the top 3% and the brands on your resume, as well as your rapid rise through the ranks, raise eyebrows for all the right reasons.
+By ‘spectacular’ I mean exactly that – you’ve built your career on being in the top 3% of performers at top 3% of employers.
 By ‘uncomplicated’ I mean no gaps and no career transitions.

 3. Hire A Branding Firm.

 Is there a gap between what you can do and what your resume says you can do?
 Consider retaining a branding firm to build a branded resume that sells you at the right level.

 Truth is, to get cut-through in the post-COVID job market, your resume must go beyond simply packaging up and communicating your strengths.

 It must showcase your mandates, how you achieved them and demonstrate clear links between your duties and commercial results.
 Moreover, it must tell a compelling story that weaves together your experience, accomplishments, values and personality.